great-expectations/great_expectations/docs/contributing/miscellaneous.rst

 2. Merge all approved PRs into ``develop``.
 3. Make a new branch from ``develop`` called something like ``release-prep-2020-06-01``.
-4. In this branch, update the version number in the ``.travis.yml`` file (look in the deploy section).
-(This sed snippet is handy if you change the numbers ``sed -i '' 's/0\.9\.6/0\.9\.7/g' .travis.yml``)
+4. In this branch, update the version number in the ``great_expectations/deployment_version`` file.

 5. Update the ``changelog.rst``: move all things under ``develop`` under a new heading with the new release number.

   * Verify that any changes to requirements are specifically identified in the changelog
+  * Double check the grouping / order of changes matches [BREAKING], [FEATURE], [ENHANCEMENT], [BUGFIX], [DOCS], [MAINTENANCE] and that all changes since the last release are mentioned or summarized in a bullet.
+  * Make sure to shout out community contributions in the changelog!
+E.g. after the change title add ``(thanks @<contributor_id>)``

 6. Submit this as a PR against ``develop``
 7. After successful checks, get it approved and merged.
 8. Update your local branches and switch to main: ``git fetch --all; git checkout main; git pull``.
 9. Merge the now-updated ``develop`` branch into ``main`` and trigger the release: ``git merge origin/develop; git push``
 10. Wait for all the build to complete.
 It should include 4 test jobs and a deploy job, which handles the actual publishing of code to pypi.
-You can watch the progress of these builds on Travis.
+You can watch the progress of these builds on Azure.
 11. Check `PyPI <https://pypi.org/project/great-expectations/#history>`__ for the new release
 12. Create an annotated git tag: